 At present, the plan is to simplify the whole thing: cut out the bi-monthly satsang (a step necessary partly for financial reasons), and run two of Guru Maharaj Ji's satsangs in each issue of the Golden Age, along with national and international news plus any additional bits of information or satsang that arrive at NHQ and look like they might be interesting for everybody.
 In one way, I like this idea – it will make it easy to produce, and uncontroversial.
 However, I feel it may lose something.
 The articles and interviews with Australian premies which have made up much of the paper in the past, have, I feel, added colour and interest.
 And although local satsang may not have the universal appeal that Guru Maharaj Ji's has, people quite often tell me how much they related to and enjoyed something someone Australian wrote or said.
 In other words, I feel that there is room for us – the 1,000-odd members of DIM in this country – to use the Golden Age to communicate with each other, to share our understandings and our inspiration.

-At the same time, I realise that if we're going to use Australian material in the paper, it's got to be good.
+At the same time, I realize that if we're going to use Australian material in the paper, it's got to be good.
 And so, we need contributions.
 One complaint we sometimes get is that the paper is dominated by articles by and photographs of the NHQ staff But what can we do ?At least they're willing to contribute.
 To try to balance this out, we have had "State News"articles written by correspondents in each centre.
 But again, we get quite a few complaints about these articles–people say they're boring, and unrepresentative.
 Personally, I think the State News has been improving steadily.
 But I also feel that the correspondents have an almost impossible job.
 How can one person really represent a whole community?

 So if you've got something to say, get a pen and some paper and say it.
 In a letter, in an essay, in a drawing or a cartoon, through a story or a photograph – we don't mind.
 If you think there is some aspect of your personal experience or of your household or your community that might interest people elsewhere, try to express it.
 If you feel that the premie who lives down the street has at least as good an understanding of Knowledge as the people who normally star in the Age, get a tape-recorder and interview him.
 We can't promise to use everything, but we will use as much as we can.